 Gifted and Talented Secondary Selective Entrance Programs

-Music applicants: An applicant for the Selective Arts Program in Music must nominate one or two musical instruments that they currently play.
-As an applicant cannot be selected for piano/keyboard in the Selective Arts Program in Music, an applicant who only plays piano will be tested on the piano but will be expected to learn a second instrument once accepted into the program.
+Music applicants: An applicant for the Gifted and Talented Music Program must nominate one or two musical instruments that they currently play.
+Applicants cannot be selected for piano/keyboard.
+Applicants who only play piano will be tested on the piano but will be expected to learn a second instrument once accepted into the program.
 An applicant who currently plays piano and a second instrument will be tested on the second instrument.
 Singing (voice) is an instrument and can be nominated.
 Piano students can enter through the percussion stream.

-Entry to the Soccer Excellence Program is through selection trials, interviews and school reports, and is available for students from Years 7 to 11.
-Applications for the Soccer Excellence Program are directly to the college and begin in Term 1 of Year 6.
+Applications for the Football Program are directly to the college and begin in Term 1 of Year 6.
+Entry is through selection trials, interviews and school reports, and is available for students from Years 7 to 11.
+Applications for 2021 close 3 July 2020.

-All soccer students have equal access to the college’s Academic Excellence Program and the Class Music Program, which includes ensembles, bands and orchestras.
+All football students have equal access to the college’s Academic Excellence Program and the Music Enrichment (Class Music) Program, which includes ensembles, bands and orchestras.

-Families living in the local catchment areas of East Fremantle Primary School, Richmond Primary School and North Fremantle Primary School can enrol their children as local intake students.
-Local enrolment packs will be delivered to the primary schools in August.
+If you live in the local catchment areas of East Fremantle Primary School, Richmond Primary School and North Fremantle Primary School you can enrol your children as local intake students.
+Local enrolment packs are delivered to the primary schools in July.
 Local students must reside inside the catchment area.
 Proof of residence will be required on application.

-All local students have equal access to the college’s Academic Excellence Program and the Class Music Program, which includes ensembles, bands and orchestras.
-Students enrolled as local do not have access to the Gifted and Talented or Specialist Programs.
+All local students have equal access to the college’s Academic Excellence Program and the Music Enrichment (Class Music) Program, which includes ensembles, bands and orchestras.
+Students enrolled as a local do not have access to the Gifted and Talented or Specialist Programs.
 All local students must apply through the correct channels if they wish to be included in the above programs.